oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Product Description without Product Reference
 <product-description-without-product-reference>
-For each product description it MUST be tested that it includes at least one of the elements `group_ids` or `product_ids`.
+For each product description it SHALL be tested that it includes at least one of the elements `group_ids` or `product_ids`.

 #quote(block: true)[
 If the document language is English or unspecified, the product